 - Molecular techniques and bioinformatics.

-(reduced fees for SDU students depending on requirement for accomodation and food).
+Reduced fees for SDU students depending on requirement for accommodation and food.

 Prices may be slightly adjusted depending on the final arrangements.